BestTimesToVisit.com Logo

 packing

 Pack light, comfortable clothing suitable for a tropical climate.
-Include lightweight, breathable fabrics like cotton and linen.
+Bring light, breathable fabrics like cotton and linen.
 Don't forget insect repellent, sunscreen, and a hat for protection from the sun.
-Modest clothing is recommended, as mentioned before.
+Modest clothing is recommended, especially for women.

 Weather Details